 Orientation and behavior

-Mandrill animal has relatively long limbs; the Joint arm between palm and finger forms an extension; The surface of the hand is the outer part of the four fingers.
+Mandrill animal has relatively long limbs; the Joint arm between the palm and finger forms an extension; The surface of the hand is the outer part of the four fingers.
 Their position requires support below the shoulders; So when grazing, they usually stand on one side and grass on the other.

 In excited mandrills, the blue color of the pads on their buttocks becomes more intense, the chest becomes blue, and red dots may appear on the wrists and ankles.

+It has been explained that fascinated women flash their sublime ramp as a work of subjugation.
+The same obedience is common to subordinates and influencers.
 An invitation to create a male Mandrill animal shaking the head and shoulders is a sign of friendliness and general well-being, with the occasional bawling of the toothpick opening to the lips.

+Angry Mandrill animal violently thumps the ground.
+They can look at an observer while scratching the front or highway.
 A Mandrill animal gesture is given when Mandrills is unable to perform any desired activities such as cohesion or combat.

-The hustle also happens as part of the threat where Mandrill spreads his arms, lowers his head and grits his powerful teeth.
+The hustle also happens as part of the threat where Mandrill spreads his arms, lowers his head, and grits his powerful teeth.
+Grooming is a common activity and can accompany listening sounds like listening during intercourse.

-Mandrills live in an army of fifty or more animals, most of the harem type being an alpha male, several females and young.
+The Mandrill animal communicates with filth while in the forest; It maintains communication where visibility is low.
+Mandrills live in an army of fifty or more animals, most of the harem type being an alpha male, several females, and young.

 Their home range can cover about 12,000 acres.
 Extra men are alone with soldiers or on the grass for food.
 During the dry season, a number of soldiers can assemble as one huge army.